-Type of abuse Child Adult at risk Discrimination The inappropriate treatment of a per cultural background, sexuality or disa son because of their age, gender, race, religion, ibility.
-Institutional institution.
-It can occur through repe on by a regime or individuals within an ated acts of poor or inadequate care and neglect, eatment.
-The church as an institution is not al abuse.
+Type of abuse Child Adult at risk Discrimination The inappropriate treatment of a person because of their age, gender, race, religion, cultural background, sexuality or disability.
+Institutional The mistreatment or abuse of a person by a regime or individuals within an institution.
+It can occur through repeated acts of poor or inadequate care and neglect or poor professional practice or ill-treatment.
+The church as an institution is not exempt from perpetrating institutional abuse.
 Domestic Abuse are or have been in a relationship, or regardless of their age, gender, sexua Domestic abuse can be physical, sexu it is rarely a one-off incident.
 Usually ehaviour, violence or abuse between adults who between family members.
 It can affect anybody ality or social status. al or psychological, and whatever form it takes, there is a pattern of abusive and controlling exert power over their family member or Cyber Abuse mail, mobile phones, websites, social media, o repeatedly harm or harass other people in a Self-harm or injury to a person's own body.
 It is used as a rwhelming emotional distress.
 An individual may can result in harm to themselves.
-Mate crime larly those with learning disabilities) are nunity, who go on to exploit and take advantage Modern Slavery ating people as property; it includes bonded crafficking.
+Mate crime larly those with learning disabilities) are unity, who go on to exploit and take advantage Modern Slavery iting people as property; it includes bonded rafficking.
 It is illegal in every country of the Human Trafficking Men, women and children can be tra international borders.
-The traffickers e bought and sold for financial gain and/or abuse. fficked, both within their own countries and over will trick, coerce, lure or force these vulnerable orced labour, street crime, domestic servitude or acrifice.
-Radicalisation - e process by which people come to support any s, join terrorist groups.
+The traffickers bought and sold for financial gain and/or abuse. fficked, both within their own countries and over will trick, coerce, lure or force these vulnerable prced labour, street crime, domestic servitude or acrifice.
+Radicalisation 2 process by which people come to support any s, join terrorist groups.
 Some individuals are more ed into terrorism than others.
 Honour / Forced Marriage cannot, consent to the marriage.
 The sexual and emotional pressure exerted e is when one or both of the spouses do not, or re may be physical, psychological, financial, ed in order to make the marriage go ahead.
 The control unwanted behaviour or sexuality.

-Type of abuse Child Adult at risk Female Genital Mutilation removal of the female external genitalia for non-medical reasons as defined by the a cultural practice common around the ses all procedures involving partial or total or other injury to the female genital organs ne World Health Organisation (WHO).
-FGM is world and is largely performed on girls aged FGM is illegal in the UK as is arranging for a ried out.
+Type of abuse Child Adult at risk Female Genital Mutilation removal of the female external genital for non-medical reasons as defined by a cultural practice common around the prises all procedures involving partial or total ia or other injury to the female genital organs the World Health Organisation (WHO).
+FGM is e world and is largely performed on girls aged f FGM is illegal in the UK as is arranging for a arried out.
 Historic Abuse in the past.
-Many people who have expe one third of people abused in childhood
+Many people who have ex cribe disclosures of abuse that were perpetrated perienced abuse don't tell anyone what Ind one third of people abused in childhood pare their experience.